 Don’t know where to start?!

-Images is one of the most common slugs.
+Images are one of the most common slugs.

-Start swapping out your big, heavy images….with nice easy, breezy, compressed ones & you should start to see a difference in your loading times.
-(Don’t forget to delete the old ones out of the media library).
+Start swapping out your big, heavy images with nice easy, breezy, compressed ones & you should start to see a difference in your loading times.

 Test it out, implement one (or a few) of these easy tips & retest it.

-Let me know how these changes improved your website’s speed!
+Let me know how these changes improved your WordPress website’s speed!